Rottweilers have earned a reputation for their unwavering loyalty and protective instincts, but their growling behavior can be concerning for owners.

 Rottweilers Are Vocal Dogs

 Some dog breeds are generally quiet, rarely barking, and rely more on body language than voice to communicate with their people.

 Rottweilers do not belong to this group.
 Rotties are very vocal dogs.
 They use their voices often – and sometimes for no discernible reason other than the joy of communicating with their people.

 This is another Rottweiler trait that can take some getting used to if you are new to owning a Rottie.

 Different Types of Rottweiler Sounds and What They Mean

-In this section, we take a closer look at different types of Rottweiler sounds and what they might mean, from grumbles to growls to yelps and outright barks that means serious business.
+This section looks at different Rottweiler sounds and their meaning, from grumbles to growls to yelps and outright barks that mean serious business.